mild-blue/txmatching/README.md

 ### Authentik
 We are using Authentik for authentication.
 You can find more information about it [here](https://goauthentik.io/docs).
-After you run `make docker-build` you must setup Authentik.
+After you run `docker-compose up` you must setup Authentik.
 You will do this only once.
 It might take some time (minute or two) before Authentik is ready.

 #### Create account and login